Major: Computer and Information Science

-Breguta, who accepted a job offer at a tech company, is now pursuing her bachelor’s degree in Computer Science at Lewis University through COD’s 3+1 program.
+Breguta, who accepted a job offer at a tech company after graduating, pursued her bachelor’s degree in Computer Science at Lewis University through COD’s 3+1 program and graduated at the end of 2021.
 She is considering a master’s degree but tells herself to take one step at a time.

 “As for career goals, I know I want to work in the computer field, but I am open to explore,” she said.
 “At this moment, I know I like software development so a career path that will take me there is a great path.
 I also know that I want to grow in a company.”